stevenelson35/stevenelson35.github.io/_posts/2022-07-15-living-history-farms.md

 ![20220715_233808.jpg]({{site.baseurl}}/assets/media/20220715_233808.jpg)

 One home had some Norwegian decorative tools hanging on the wall.

-At one time, the tools may have been used for flattening clothes (ironing), but here they were a carved gift to a fiance --since the home depicted a period after the iron had been invented.
+At one time, the tools may have been used for flattening clothes (ironing), but here they were a carved gift to a fiance called a *mangle board* --since the home depicted a period after the iron had been invented.
 ![20220715_234227.jpg]({{site.baseurl}}/assets/media/20220715_234227.jpg)

 The main street in the town had buildings for drugs, a law office, and a millinery (pictured below).
 There were also a bank, newspaper, general store, and a blacksmith.